 - Diageo in the global coordination and defence of class action litigation and proceedings in both Australia and the UK

-- Newcrest Mining in successfully defending a funded shareholder class action in relation to alleged disclosure issues associated with its gold production guidance
+- Newcrest Mining in defending a funded shareholder class action in relation to alleged disclosure issues associated with its gold production guidance

 - International mining company in defending a claim before the English courts regarding alleged environmental issues arising from mining operations in Zambia